Harsha-88/ecommerce_sales_analyzer-/README.md

 ## 📊 Key Insights

-✔️ A small number of categories contribute to a large portion of total revenue ✔️ Pricing has a **direct and measurable impact** on demand ✔️ Products with better ratings tend to perform consistently better ✔️ Some categories show **high demand but low competition → growth opportunity**
+✔️ Top 3 categories contribute to ~65% of total revenue ✔️ Pricing has a **direct and measurable impact** on demand ✔️ Products with better ratings tend to perform consistently better ✔️ Some categories show **high demand but low competition → growth opportunity**